Are you experiencing swelling in your legs, and are becoming concerned?

 - Decrease your salt intake to reduce the likelihood of swelling due to fluid retention.

 - Start wearing support stockings to help the blood flow.

 If medications are the cause of your leg swelling, consult with your doctor to find an alternative solution, or perhaps switch to a different medication entirely.

-If you are suffering from swollen legs, and have become concerned, then it is important to become proactive in seeking the cause of this condition.
+If you are suffering from swollen legs and have become concerned, it is essential to become proactive in seeking the cause of this condition.

 Your safest and best option to treat leg swelling is to obtain the opinion of a qualified medical professional who can help identify the cause.

-Dr. Ryan Jones is a board-certified vascular surgeon who can help diagnose common vein conditions that may cause swelling extremities.
-Scheduling a consultation is easy, quick, and may help reverse your swollen legs.
+Our providers are board-certified vein specialists who can help diagnose common vein conditions that may cause swelling in the extremities.
+Scheduling a consultation is easy and quick and may help reverse your swollen legs.